Metaliguns77/Geopypi/README.md

 ## Usage

-` Vector data display: Geopypi is compatible with multiple vector data formats such as Shapefile, GeoJSON, GeoPackage, and any format supported by GeoPandas.
-It allows for the loading and displaying of vector data on the map, facilitating the visualization and analysis of spatial features.

 - Displaying raster data: Geopypi allows you to load and display raster data, such as GeoTIFFs, on the map.
 This feature is useful for visualizing satellite imagery, digital elevation models, and other gridded datasets.

+- Vector data display: Geopypi is compatible with multiple vector data formats such as Shapefile, GeoJSON, GeoPackage, and any format supported by GeoPandas.
+It allows for the loading and displaying of vector data on the map, facilitating the visualization and analysis of spatial features

 - Downloading and visualizing data: Geopypi enables the download and visualization of geospatial data, offering detailed world imagery for diverse analytical purposes